Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Numerical Studies

-The smoothed curves are reported in Figure~\ref{fig1} where each of them is a function of relative communication skill provision scores.
+The smoothed curves are reported in Figure~\ref{fig1}.
 The solid lines in Figure~\ref{fig1} indicate the mean functions of $ w_t$, $ h_t$, and $ z_t$.
 Figure~\ref{fig1a} shows that native workers tend to be better paid if they are in occupations needing relatively higher communication skills.
-On the other hand, the share of immigrants tends to be lower in such occupations, and so does the imputed share of immigrants; this may not be surprising because natives would have a comparative advantage in communication intensive tasks.
+On the other hand, the share of immigrants tends to decrease in such occupations, and so does the imputed share of immigrants; this may be because natives have a comparative advantage in communication intensive tasks.